 Closed-cell foam insulations like PF (Phenolic Foam) or CC-SPF (Closed-Cell Spray Polyurethane Foam) are almost impermeable.
 In other words, they create quite efficient vapor and air barriers.
 Additionally, when applied as a spray, they can also provide a continuous vapor barrier, strongly adhering to protected surfaces.
-They will fill all cavities, “seal” areas around pipes, wires creating a very effective layer of protection from water-vapor for all vulnerable components behind.
+They will fill all cavities, and “seal” areas around pipes, and wires creating a very effective layer of protection from water vapor for all vulnerable components behind.

 Unfortunately, closed-cell foams are significantly more expensive than traditional insulations.
 What makes it worse – they are not eco-friendly.
 The main culprit is the “blowing agent” used to create the foam.
-So far, the dominant industry standard is a hydrofluorocarbon (HFC) known to be a very potent factor of Global Warming (its effects are about thousand times more disastrous than those caused by a more familiar villain – carbon dioxide).
-Eco-conscious customers may be encouraged by the fact that Solstice, (hydrofluoro-olefin (HFO) based liquid blowing agent recently introduced by Honeywell) is much more eco-friendly and nonflammable.
-But as usually, every new product on the market comes with many unanswered questions.
+So far, the dominant industry standard is a hydrofluorocarbon (HFC) known to be a very potent factor of Global Warming (its effects are about a thousand times more disastrous than those caused by a more familiar villain – carbon dioxide).
+Eco-conscious customers may be encouraged by the fact that Solstice, (hydrofluoric-olefin (HFO) based liquid blowing agent recently introduced by Honeywell) is much more eco-friendly and non-flammable.
+But as usual, every new product on the market comes with many unanswered questions.

 Another practical aspect – once cured, the CC-SPF is difficult to trim (if necessary).
 Also, with time, closed cells will eventually “open” (deteriorate) allowing the vapor to migrate across.
 The good news is that such degradation is really a very slow process, so it will take long years for the vapor barrier to lose its properties.

-Summarizing: Closed-Cell foam (especially in the form of spray) acts as good thermal insulation (high R-factor) and an almost impermeable vapor barrier.
-It provides a robust and continuous (no perforations, holes, cuts, rips, air gaps) layer of protection from condensation.
-It efficiently prevents migration of moisture towards low temperature areas (walls), preventing this way the condensation.
-Given the fact, that in general CC-SPF insulations are more expensive than blanket-type ones, if higher R-value is required, the extra inner layer of inexpensive insulation is added.
+Summarizing: Closed-Cell foam (especially in the form of a spray) acts as good thermal insulation (high R-factor) and an almost impermeable vapor barrier.
+It provides a robust and continuous (no perforations, holes, cuts, rips, or air gaps) layer of protection from condensation.
+It efficiently prevents the migration of moisture towards low-temperature areas (walls), preventing this way condensation.
+Given the fact, that in general CC-SPF insulations are more expensive than blanket-type ones, if a higher R-value is required, the extra inner layer of inexpensive insulation is added.

-Note that due to potential health-hazards and known impact on the environment, the use of CC-spray foam insulations should be carefully evaluated on the individual basis by future users.
+Note that due to potential health hazards and known impact on the environment, the use of CC-spray foam insulations should be carefully evaluated on an individual basis by future users.

 As shown above, the interior insulation is far from being an ideal solution for containers’ houses, especially when potentially harmful off-gassing prevents you from using closed-cell spray foam as the insulation and vapor barrier.